-1. Buffer widths: Buffers shall be established and maintained to protect all regulated wetlands.
-Standard minimum buffer for wetlands are listed in the Table at KCC 17B.50.020G-1.
+Buffer widths: Buffers shall be established and maintained to protect all regulated wetlands.
+Standard minimum buffer for wetlands are listed in Table 5.2-1.
 The buffer shall not be altered except as authorized by this Program; provided, that such alterations meet all other standards for the protection of regulated wetlands.
 Buffers are measured horizontally in all directions from the regulated wetland edge as marked in the field.